faucetsdn/udmi/docs/guides/development.md

 To enable the CI tests, there first needs to be a dedicated GCP Project with an IoT Core registry which mirrors the [example site model](https://github.com/faucetsdn/udmi_site_model).
-A Github secret must also configured to point to the GCP project
+A Github variable must also configured to point to the GCP project

 They key steps to setup the dedicated project are as follows:
 1. Setup up a GCP Project and IoT Core Registry.
 The